Mathématique: Chapter 61

 Chapter 61

 Rush squinted skeptically at her.
-The dining room of Au Coeur was almost intolerably bright, full of glassware that glittered in the late afternoon sun.
+The dining room of Au Coeur was intolerably bright, full of glassware that glittered in the late afternoon sun.

 “Don’t try to British me.”
 Coral looked at him, indignant and backlit.
 “I’m immune to tricks I invent.
 You’re going to be playing for hours tonight.
 You shouldn’t also play now.”